kkinnear/zprint/doc/reference.md

 You can create a style similar to this style, with you own information, and then invoke it.
-Or you can just set the `:fn-map` value for `:default-not-none` with your invocation of `rulesfn` containing your own values in the vector which is `rulesfn`s first argument.
+Or you can just set the `:fn-map` value for `:default-not-none` with your invocation of `rulesfn` containing your own values in the vector which is `rulesfn`'s first argument.

 #### :sort-dependencies